 The Office of Research Development helps faculty find external sources of funding for research.
 ORD staff members can provide personal consultations to identify opportunities and develop proposals.
 Call 785-532-6195 or email email@example.com with any questions.

-We assemble an updated list of funding opportunities weekly.
+The Office of Research Development assembles an updated list of funding opportunities weekly.
 Look at each week's list separately or search the database of all opportunities.

 Internal guidelines addressing funding programs that have a limit on the number of applications an institution may submit.

-When the number of nominations per institution are limited, then all prospective nominations must be processed through the Office of Research Development.
+When the number of nominations per institution are limited, all prospective nominations must be processed through the Office of Research Development.

 Each year, the U.S. Fulbright Scholar Program offers nearly 470 teaching, research or combination teaching/research awards in more than 125 countries.
-Opportunities are available for college and university faculty and administrators as well as for professionals, artists, journalists, scientists, lawyers, independent scholars and many others.
+Opportunities are available for university faculty and administrators as well as for professionals, artists, journalists, scientists, lawyers, independent scholars and many others.
 In addition to several new program models designed to meet the changing needs of U.S. academics and professionals, Fulbright is offering more opportunities for flexible, multi-country grants.